 And trust me, if you're being bold with your business blog and your marketing in general, your competition isn't going to immediately copy you.

-They are going to be terrified of how you are shaking up the game.
+But they are going to be terrified of how you are shaking up the game.